 Wildlife Migration and Movement

-What if a busy freeway separated you and your family from the food and water you needed to survive?
-You’re on foot, no car or truck to take you where you want to go.
-You’d still be strongly motivated to risk your life and cross that freeway to get what you need to live.
+What if a busy freeway separated you and your family from the food and water you need to survive?
+You’re on foot, no car or truck to take you where you need to go.
+What would you do?.

-Freedom of movement isn’t a given for the wildlife whose habitat we share.
-The roads we’ve built and continue to build make movement a perilous and sometimes fatal necessity.
-Oregon Department of Transportation (ODOT) carcass collection data shows that some 5,000 deer, elk, bear, and other large animals are killed in collisions with cars and trucks every year in Oregon.
-Collisions with wildlife and accident avoidance also claim the lives of 1-2 motorists annually.
+Freedom of movement isn’t a given for wildlife.
+The roads we’ve built and are building make movement a perilous and sometimes fatal necessity.
+Oregon Department of Transportation (ODOT) carcass collection data shows some 5,000 deer, elk, bear, and other large animals are killed in collisions with cars and trucks every year on Oregon roads.

-Additionally, ODOT’s data only includes large-bodied animals - the number of smaller species like frogs, turtles, and birds of prey dying as a result of vehicle strikes is unknown.
-That said, the shoulders of our streets and highways tell the story.
+Additionally, ODOT’s data only includes large animals - the number of smaller species - squirrels, frogs, raccoons, turtles, skunks, foxes, and birds of prey dying as a result of vehicle strikes is unknown.
+That said, the shoulders of our highways, roads, and streets tell that story.

-Of course, wildlife-vehicle collisions aren’t the only challenge faced by wildlife as they move around their habitat or migrate seasonally, but it’s a problem with a proven solution; fencing and passage structures like underpasses and overpasses can help wildlife get safely across busy roadways, save lives, and reduce property loss.
+Wildlife-vehicle collisions aren’t the only challenge faced by wildlife as they move around their habitat or migrate seasonally, but it’s a problem with a proven solution; fencing and passage structures like underpasses and overpasses can help wildlife move safely across busy roadways, save lives, and reduce property loss.

 Supporting Wildlife Migration and Movement

-We want to help wildlife move safely between habitat patches.
-Projects that support wildlife migration and movement are a priority for the Foundation.
-We’re working with ODOT, ODFW and community-based partners on wildlife passage projects, habitat improvement, and the conservation of wildlife migration corridors throughout Oregon.
+We want to help wildlife move safely between patches of habitat.
+Projects that support wildlife migration and movement are a priority for us and we’re working with ODOT, ODFW and community-based partners on wildlife passage projects, habitat improvement, and the conservation of wildlife migration corridors throughout Oregon.

 Join us to help improve habitat connectivity for wildlife in Oregon.